TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 | callType      | the type of call                                                           | string  |
 | refundAddress | if the call type is self-destruct, the address to which the refund is sent | address |

----

 ## TraceResult

 As mentioned above, other than the first trace, traces represent calls into other smart contracts.
 Because of this, the trace results closely resembles the fields of the [receipt](#receipts).

-Below is a list of the data fields for traceresults.
-Following that are the commands that produce or manage traceresults.
+Traceresult data is made of the following data fields:

 | Field       | Description                                                                    | Type    |
 | ----------- | ------------------------------------------------------------------------------ | ------- |